Streets-Heaver/SHInspect/SHInspect/Documentation/Settings.md

 The Inspection colour is the colour that shows when you are inspecting a control with your cursor whilst holding CTRL + ALT.
 You may wish to change this to stand out more with your application, for accessbility or for aesthetic purposes.

+### Temporary Windows

+When a window is temporary it only shown in the element hierachy until the application is closed.

 ### Test Crash
 The test crash button is also available from within the settings screen.
 This button is only enabled when running SHInspect in debug mode and will generate a test crash.
 This is useful for tweaking the test crash window.